BACK

 New Supply Statistics

-Since New Jersey only has two months of housing supply, it’s clear that sellers are hesitant to sell their homes.
+It's clear that sellers in the state are hesitant to sell their homes.
 Some of this hesitancy could come from today’s high mortgage rates.
 If sellers leave their current homes, there is a high likelihood that they’d be forced to pay a higher rate in a new home.
+At the same time, New Jersey has historically had low levels of new construction, making it difficult for supply to grow fast enough to meet demand.

 Property Tax Rate